Republican-led states keep adding school voucher programs even as critics worry about cost

 North Carolina Gov. Josh Stein — like Arizona's Katie Hobbs, another Democratic governor — has proposed scaling back the scholarships.
 But there is no indication the GOP-controlled legislatures will pump the brakes in either state.

-The budget advanced this month by the North Carolina House includes scholarship funding and a smaller raise for public school teachers than Stein proposed.
+The budget advanced this month by the North Carolina Senate includes scholarship funding and a smaller raise for public school teachers than Stein proposed.

 “This is a great investment in the future of our kids,” Brady said.
 “It’s giving them what they need to be successful in life.
 I can’t think of a better way to invest in the future of our state.”

-Note: This story was first published on Apr.
-27, 2025.
-It was updated on Apr.
-28, 2025 to correct which chamber of the North Carolina legislature has passed a budget plan.
-It was the state Senate, not the state House.